polypheny/Polypheny-FRAM/README.md

 ## Getting Started (Standalone Mode) ##
  1) Clone the repository
- 2) Run `gradlew jdk8_zipAll` &mdash; OpenJDK 8 or 11 required
+ 2) Run `gradlew jdk11_zipAll` &mdash; OpenJDK 8 or 11 required to run this step.
  3) Enter either the Windows or the Linux distribution which have been assembled in `build/distributions`
     - Linux:   run `bin/polypheny-fram`
-    - Windows: run `bin\polypheny-fram.exe -c --console`
+    - Windows: run `bin\polypheny-fram`
-       > Note: The console arguments attach a console to the process.
+       > Note for the Windows JDK 8 release: Append the console arguments "bin\polypheny-fram.exe -c --console" to attach a console to the process.
 Otherwise, Polypheny-FRAM would run as background process.
 This is a limitation of [packr](https://github.com/libgdx/packr).
 See [here](https://github.com/libgdx/packr#executable-command-line-interface) for details.
  4) Connect to Polypheny-FRAM using the Apache Calcite Avatica JDBC driver version 1.16.0 ([@MvnRepository](https://mvnrepository.com/artifact/org.apache.calcite.avatica/avatica-core/1.16.0)).
 Use the following connection details:
     - Driver Class:   `org.apache.calcite.avatica.remote.Driver`
     - Connection URL: `jdbc:avatica:remote:url=http://localhost:20591;serialization=protobuf`

 > Note: In the standalone mode, Polypheny-FRAM uses HSQLDB as the underlying data storage.

+### Configuration ###
+Polypheny-FRAM uses the [typesafe](https://github.com/lightbend/config) library.
+Copy the file `conf/sample-application.conf` to `conf/application.conf` and edit the `conf/application.conf` to fit your needs.
+You can find the HOCON syntax [here](https://github.com/lightbend/config/blob/master/HOCON.md).

 ## Polypheny-DB Plugin ##
 Polypheny-FRAM can extend Polypheny-DB to provide data management protocols running on top of a cluster of Polypheny-DB nodes.
 Basically, distributing the polystore.

+> Note: The extension mode is currently not available.
+Use the standalone mode to explore Polypheny-FRAM.

 ## Credits ##